FluegelsApps/iot-utilities/IoT-Utilities-Privacy-Statement_EN.md

 The app provides an IoT-server function that accepts connections from Aruba controllers and Aruba Instant access points via the Aruba IoT interface protocol.
 The IoT-server only allows (TLS/SSL) encrypted connections, which are authorized or authenticated via static access tokens or username and password.
 The required SSL server certificate can be imported into the app or a self-signed certificate can be generated.
 The IoT-server also provides a web dashboard via a (TLS/SSL) encrypted connection under the URL [https://[smartphone_IP_address]:[port]/dashboard](https://[smartphone_IP_address]:[port]/dashboard).
 Access to the dashboard is secured using a username/password combination assigned in the app settings.

+#### **BLE Testing**

+#### **BLE Connect**

+This function allows the app to connect to BLE-Devices using the Aruba access points.
+Furthermore, the app is capable of pairing and bonding the BLE-Device.
+The key material that is used throughout this process is stored securely in an encrypted database.
+The app also stores the MAC-Addresses of the BLE-Devices and the Aruba access points.

 #### **Bluetooth Scanning**

 This function of the app shows all Bluetooth Low Energy (BLE) devices in range of the smartphone in a list.
 A Bluetooth-enabled smartphone is required for this capability.
 Detailed information about the recorded BLE devices are also available.